modeltoIT/angular-todo-app/README.md

 # Todo App

 ## Description
-A dynamic and user-friendly todo application developed with React.
+A dynamic and user-friendly todo application developed with Angular.
 It allows users to add, edit, delete, and filter tasks, with real-time updates and smooth interactions.
 The app is integrated with an external API to manage tasks.
 The clean, modern interface is designed for efficiency, offering a pleasant task management experience.

 ## Technologies used
 * HTML5